vanus-labs/docs/content/user-guides/connector-guides/source/labeling/setup.md

 Labeling (also known as tagging) is a method used to organize and categorize resources in a cloud environment.
 Labeling is done by attaching metadata (key-value pairs) to cloud resources such as virtual machines, storage buckets, or database instances.
 Labeling cloud events is an essential part of managing cloud-based applications and services efficiently.
 Labels can be used to categorize and organize cloud events, making it easier to monitor performance, troubleshoot issues, easier automation, increased efficiency and identify trends.

-The Labeling Source is a webhook, it receives http requests with json data as the body, then does labeling, and puts events to eventbus.
+The Labeling Source is a webhook, it receives http requests with json data as the body, and labels the correcting keys.

 ## Prerequisites